“Anytime I needed anything, they were available for me” — Roman Levandovsky

-Due to a wide range of available options we have managed to achieve deeply personalized UX.
-There are almost no limitation for users while using the app.
+Due to a wide range of available options, we have managed to achieve deeply personalized UX.
+There is almost no limitation for users while using the app.
 The developed UI also allows guiding users throughout the whole process of creation or participation in games.

 #2.
 Interactive map

 Just look at the interactive map that we’ve created to see the events nearby.